ricardoscr/ricardoscr.github.io/_portfolio/montyhall.md

     alt: "Screenshot of the Application for the Monty Hall Simulation"
 ---

+To understand this work we will see the motivation and the actual simulation with its results.

+---

 ## Motivation

 The Monty Hall Problem is a very interesting one and can be considered a probabilistic brain teaser.
 It can be defined as follows: